 A chilly breeze blew across the porch and I smiled as the new day dawned; cardinals chirped joyful songs; robins reminded me of all-things-new.
 I breathed in deeply.
 Praise you Lord Jesus!
-If I don’t praise him, the rocks will cry out in praise (Luke 19:40).
+If I don’t praise Him, the rocks will cry out in praise (Luke 19:40.)

-I’ll never forget the fuchsia, lavender and pink hued azaleas that filled our yard and city, Mobile, Alabama.
+I’ll never forget the fuchsia, lavender and pink hued azaleas that filled our yard in Mobile, Alabama.
 My fondness has grown exponentially over the years for that particular flower.
 I once scorned it for trapping us in the car for hours as Daddy drove through the city while Mama oohed and aahed over every bush.

 I love spring—it’s my favorite; the flowers and trees, the weather, longer days and being outside.
 Now, I have a better understanding of Easter and how Jesus’ extraordinary sacrifice impacts my life.

-I would look around during communion and watch women bow their heads in prayer.
+I’d look around during communion and watch women bow their heads in prayer.
 I wondered what they knew that I didn’t know.